 The Japanese Garden of Buenos Aires is the largest Japanese-style park outside the Japanese country and has unique elements of its culture.

 The Japanese Garden from Buenos Aires was created by the Japanese community of the city and is located in the Palermo neighborhood.

-In its lakes you will be able to see hundreds of colorful carps and it is allowed to feed them.
-Here you will see a typical Japanese garden, with its lakes, bridges and waterfalls.
+In its lakes, you will be able to see hundreds of colorful carps, and it is allowed to feed them.
+Here you will see a typical Japanese garden with lakes, bridges, and waterfalls.